Introduction: Central Government Health Scheme

 - OPD Treatment includes issues with medicines.

 - Indoor Treatment at Government and Empanelled Hospitals.

 - Investigations at Government and Empanelled Diagnostic centers.

-- Cashless facility available for treatment in empanelled hospitals and diagnostic centers for Pensioners and other identified beneficiaries.
+- A cashless facility is available for treatment in impanelled hospitals and diagnostic centers for Pensioners and other identified beneficiaries.

 - Reimbursement of expenses for treatment availed in Govt. /Private Hospitals under emergency.

-- Reimbursement of expenses incurred for purchase of hearing aids, artificial limbs, appliances etc. as specified.
+- Reimbursement of expenses incurred for the purchase of hearing aids, artificial limbs, appliances, etc. as specified.

 - Family Welfare, Maternity and Child Health Services.

 - Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani and Siddha system of medicines (AYUSH)